 Duration: 6 minutes

 Release Date: 27th June 2020

-Written by Andre Llewellyn.
+Written and directed by Andre Llewellyn.

 When her TV crush is killed off, a distraught teenage girl turns to dark magic for revenge

 I love making films that mean something, make us think and/or make us laugh.
 Hopefully this film does all three.
 The hard work from all the cast and crew comes through in the final film.